 Your lender or loan servicer will automatically set up your loan under the standard repayment plan, with fixed minimum payments of at least $50 per month over a 10-year repayment period.
 You may change your payment plan at least once a year; or at your lender's discretion, and have the right to pay off all or part of your loan ahead of schedule without paying a penalty or fee.

-A standard repayment schedule lets you pay the same amount each month over a fixed period time, usually up to 10 years.
+A standard repayment schedule lets you pay the same amount each month over a fixed period of time, usually up to 10 years.

 This repayment plan is available to borrowers who: